B.C. attorney general advises social media, adult-content sites to comply with intimate images act | CBC News

 "We want everybody far and wide to understand its implications," she said.

-Sharma said the letter, sent to Meta, Twitter, Tinder, Grindr, PornHub and OnlyFans, advises them that a judge or tribunal decision-maker can order a social media company, online platform or any website to stop distribution and remove an intimate image from its platform.
+Sharma said the letter, sent to companies such as Meta, Twitter, Tinder, Grindr, PornHub and OnlyFans, advises them that a judge or tribunal decision-maker can order a social media company, online platform or any website to stop distribution and remove an intimate image from its platform.

-The applications can be made without notice and without naming a respondent.
+She said she expects to meet with the companies to discuss B.C.'s legislation and how the sites will create tools or systems to comply.

 The legislation will streamline the process for images to be taken down, Sharma said, and will give victims an avenue they can use to claim compensation from people who shared their photos without permission.